arcanis/clipanion/README.md

 > Paths: `-v`, `--version`

-The `Command.Entries.Version` command displays the version of the binary provided under `binaryVersion` when creating the CLI.
+The `Command.Builtins.Version` command displays the version of the binary provided under `binaryVersion` when creating the CLI.

 ## Composition